HomeGeek SportsQuidditch: A Muggle Sport

 One thousand years later, a different kind of quidditch – one geared towards muggles as opposed to witches and wizards – was first played at Middlebury College in Vermont on October 9, 2005.
 Players wore painted cardboard arm guards, carried worn-out brooms between their legs, and tried to grab a tennis ball stuffed in a sock that was tucked into the waistband of a cross country runner’s shorts.
 While there was no twenty-first century Gertie Keddle on hand to capture the moment, the game caught on within the world of muggles just as it had with witches and wizards a millennium earlier.

-The game of Quidditch appears in the books and films of Harry Potter, a popular-yet-fictional sport that features players flying on broomsticks and a magically enhanced ball with wings the size of a walnut – called the Golden Snitch – that buzzes around the field until caught, ending the game.
+For the uninitiated, the game of Quidditch appears in the books and films of Harry Potter, a popular-yet-fictional sport that features players flying on broomsticks and a magically enhanced ball with wings the size of a walnut – called the Golden Snitch – that buzzes around the field until caught, ending the game.
 Amazingly enough, students at Middlebury College found a way to not only transform this fictional pastime into an actual real-world activity but develop it into a nationwide, as well worldwide, sport played by thousands.

 In October 2005, Xander Manshel suggested to fellow freshman Alex Benepe that instead of their traditional Sunday afternoon bocce game they give quidditch a try.
 Benepe was skeptical, but Manshel had already worked out the basic rules and skepticism soon turned into intrigue.
 That intrigue then became excitement as Manshel’s rules perfectly meshed the magical elements of Harry Potter with the shortcomings of the real world to form a sport that may have been a little bit “goofy” – as Benepe often says – but physically demanding and fun to play nonetheless.

 The reason why muggle quidditch – spelled with a small “q” to distinguish it from the Quidditch of Harry Potter – was able to catch on and become the fastest growing collegiate sport a mere ten years later falls squarely on the shoulders of Xander Manshel and Alex Benepe.
-While others may have previously attempted to adapt Quidditch for the real-world, for starters, the game and rules envisioned by Manshel were the first that actually worked.
+While others may have previously attempted to adapt Quidditch for the real-world, for instance, the game and rules envisioned by Manshel were the first that actually worked.

 It was Benepe, however, who saw the potential of quidditch and with a dash of showmanship – as well as an innate ability to generate media attention – transformed it from a mere quirk at Middlebury into a legitimate outlet at other colleges and universities.
-Taking over the reins from Manshel in 2006, Benepe recruited enough players to keep the movement going and even gained coverage of his efforts in The Wall Street Journal the following year.
+Taking over the reins from Manshel in 2006, Benepe then recruited enough players to keep the movement going and even gained coverage of his efforts in The Wall Street Journal the following year.

 Alex Benepe’s next feat was to invite a second quidditch club – started by a friend of Xander Manshel at Vassar College in Poughkeepsie, New York – to compete against Middlebury in the first ever World Cup that wasn’t fictional.
 USA Today covered the event, but Benepe’s master plan had only just begun.
 “My vision is to get a couple vanloads of Middlebury players,” he told the newspaper.
 “All of the necessary equipment and snitch runners, and travel to four-to-five colleges in the Northeast and get some games going.”